 IDC's most recent report showed that in the second quarter, 68.1% of all smartphones shipped were powered by Android.
 Next was iOS with a 16.9% share while Microsoft's Windows Phone OS accounted for 3.5% of smartphones shipped in Q2.
 The new Mozilla Phone could help ZTE continue its strong growth trend.
 In the second quarter, ZTE's brand was on 5.2% of all smartphones shipped during the second quarter, up sharply from the 1.8% market share the manufacturer had during the same quarter last year.

-.
+On Tuesday, we showed you photographs of three ZTE handsets including one that was running Windows Phone 8.
 The picture was blurred on purpose by ZTE's marketing strategy manager Dennis Lui who took the pictures, in an attempt to partially obscure the new model.
 ZTE has yet to officially introduce its Windows Phone 8 handset.